OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig04.png)

-6. In the Solution Explorer, double-click on the node named **StatementOfWorkManifest** to open the Add-in manifest file in the Visual Studio designer.
-Update the **Display Name** settings in the Add-in manifest from **StatementOfWork** to **Statement of Work Add-In**.
+6. In the Solution Explorer, double-click on the node named **StatementOfWorkManifest** to open the add-in manifest file in the Visual Studio designer.
+Update the **Display Name** settings in the add-in manifest from **StatementOfWork** to **Statement of Work Add-In**.

 	![](Images/Fig05.png)

 7. Save and close **StatementOfWorkManifest**.
-8. Over the next few steps, you will walk through the default add-in implementation that Visual Studio generated for you when the Add-in project was created.
+8. Over the next few steps, you will walk through the default add-in implementation that Visual Studio generated for you when the add-in project was created.
 Begin by looking at the structure of the **AddIn** folder, which has two important files named **app.css** and **app.js**.
 These files contain CSS styles and JavaScript code to use for the add-in.

 	![](Images/Fig06.png)